VLOOKUP from Excel using Python and Streamlit

 few hours with…

-6 min readFeb 7, 2023
+7 min readFeb 7, 2023

 While working on other projects, I accidentally saw the Streamlit framework and it blew my mind.
-It is an open-sourced framework that helps builds web apps in seconds.
+It is an open-sourced framework that helps build web apps in seconds.
 Before that, I was using Flask library which is also quite easy to create web apps, but compared to Streamlit it takes much more time.
 In Streamlit you don't need to think about design, templates, and other front-end stuff, it is already created for you, and for back-end developers, it looks more than nice.
 And the best part is, you can upload your project on GitHub and use Streamlit servers to push your project online.
 You will have not the prettiest web address, but if you work with personal projects or projects for small groups of people, I don't think it's a big problem.

-The plan is to create a Streamlit web app where we can upload excel files or templates and the web app will find all the necessary data and connect them together.
-In the end, we will be able to download a new excel file with the results.
+The plan is to create a Streamlit web app where we can upload Excel files or templates and the web app will find all the necessary data and connect them together.
+In the end, we will be able to download a new Excel file with the results.

 import streamlit as st